 National Arts in Care Homes Day

-Morning: Nawazish Ali-Khan (vocals and harmonium), Laurence Corns (guitar) and Ben Hazleton (bass)
+Morning: Nawazish Ali-Khan (vocals & harmonium), Laurence Corns (guitar),Ben Hazleton (bass)

 Today was National Arts in Care Homes Day (yes, really – it restores our faith in humankind that such a thing exists!) and we had a very special programme of treats in store for the music-lovers at Bridgeside Lodge.

 Breaking from our regular Wednesday afternoon schedule, we kicked off at 11a.m. with the first of our two live acts, a North Indian classical trio led by the hugely respected and phenomenally gifted vocal and harmonium master Nawazish.
 The Spitz were introduced to Nawazish’s work through his pupil Laurence, one of our most regular singer-guitarists.
 Also accompanying Nawazish was regular Spitz bassist Ben who delighted residents with his unexpected multi-instrumentalist talent for the tabla!

 A new cold snap confirming summer’s now definitely over, made it hard for many of the residents to spend as long as they’d have liked outdoors (although we did get plenty of waves and smiles from upper balconies.)
 The upside is that this way we got a chance to chat in-depth to those who braved the cold.
 For example H.S, a gentleman whose wife G is a bedbound resident.
 He showed us a video on his phone of her response to the music, moving her foot along in time!
 He gave us a much deeper insight into the trauma of recent months and the many friends they’ve lost.
 When asked if life feels any easier now, and he explained that it’s more like developing a rhythm, living day by day and treasuring moments like this one.

 "Your sessions mean more to us than you know.
 They give us hope.”